The Library is a proud partner with The Foundation Center’s Funding Information Network. Click the link to access the full array of resources.

 - GrantSpace.org — a service of the Foundation Center, offers information and resources that are free.
 Visit the site and start discovering the many free tools and resources available for grantseekers!

-Please don’t hesitate to ask a staff member for help or contact Lisa Sheffield, Funding Information Network Librarian via email or by phone, 828-884-3151, ext.
-226. One on one appointments can be scheduled.
+Please don’t hesitate to ask a staff member for help contact the Reference Desk at 828-884-3151, ext.
+4 or email Lisa Sheffield.
+One on one appointments can be scheduled.

 The Foundation Center Funding Information Network at the Transylvania County Library is a body of resources that individual researchers and nonprofit organizations can use to research funding opportunities from grantmaking foundations and corporations.
 The collection includes grantmaker directories, books on fundraising and nonprofit management, and resources to assist in the grant seeking process.
 The collection is available for use at no charge and no appointment is necessary to use the collection.
 Normal printing charges apply ($.10 per page for printouts).